 Notwithstanding the above requirements, the model investment strategy and any non-prescribed asset spreads shall be adjusted as necessary so that the aggregate reserve is not less than that which would be obtained by substituting an alternative investment strategy in which all fixed income reinvestment assets are public non-callable corporate bonds with gross asset spreads, asset default costs, and investment expenses by projection year that are consistent with a credit quality blend of 50% PBR credit rating 6 (A2/A) and 50% PBR credit rating 3 (Aa2/AA).

-Policy loans, equities and derivative instruments associated with the execution of a clearly defined hedging strategy are not affected by this requirement.
+Policy loans, equities and derivative instruments associated with the execution of a CDHS (in compliance with the definition of CDHS in VM-01) or a SHS that is required to be modeled pursuant to Section 9.A.6 are not affected by this requirement.

 VM-21 Section 6.B.3.a.ii – Footnote (Footnote at Bottom of Page 21-22)

-Throughout this Section 6, references to CTE70 (adjusted) shall also mean the Stochastic Reserve for a company that does not have a CDHS as discussed in Section 4.A.4.a.
+Throughout this Section 6, references to CTE70 (adjusted) shall also mean the Stochastic Reserve for a company that does not have a CDHS or a SHS that is required to be modeled pursuant to Section 9.A.6 as discussed in Section 4.A.4.a.

 VM-21 Section 6.B.3.b.ii

-Calculate the Prescribed Projections Amount as the CTE70 (adjusted) using the same method as that outlined in Section 9.C (which is the same as the stochastic reserves following Section 4.A.4.a for a company that does not have a CDHS) but substituting the assumptions prescribed by Section 6.C.
+Calculate the Prescribed Projections Amount as the CTE70 (adjusted) using the same method as that outlined in Section 9.C (which is the same as the stochastic reserves following Section 4.A.4.a for a company that does not have a CDHS or a SHS that is required to be modeled pursuant to Section 9.A.6) but substituting the assumptions prescribed by Section 6.C.
 The calculation of this Prescribed Projections Amount also requires that the scenario reserve for any given scenario be equal to or in excess of the cash surrender value in aggregate on the valuation date for the group of contracts modeled in the projection.

 VM-21 Section 6.B.5

-Cash flows associated with hedging shall be projected in the same manner as that used in the calculation of the CTE70 (adjusted) as discussed in Section 9.C or Section 4.A.4.a for a company without a CDHS.
+Cash flows associated with hedging shall be projected in the same manner as that used in the calculation of the CTE70 (adjusted) as discussed in Section 9.C or Section 4.A.4.a for a company without a CDHS or a SHS that is required to be modeled pursuant to Section 9.A.6.

 VM-21 Section 9